radashi-org/radashi/README.md

 <img src="https://github.com/radashi-org/radashi/raw/main/.github/img/rule.png" width="100%" />

 ## FAQ

+- **“I need XYZ, but Radashi doesn‘t have it.”**
+  If you have a need not met by our current set of functions, we want to hear about it.
+[Start a discussion](https://github.com/orgs/radashi-org/discussions/new?category=ideas) so we can explore the idea together!

 - **What does “community first” mean exactly?**
   It means putting the community's needs first, leaning towards adding support for popular use cases, as opposed to being strictly minimalist.
 As such, your feedback is very welcome and we value your perspective.
 Specifically, we want you to [contribute your viewpoint](https://github.com/orgs/radashi-org/discussions/categories/rfcs?discussions_q=is%3Aopen+category%3ARFCs) to discussions in our RFCs category.